New Orleans Saints Playoff Odds: September 2025

 Saints Playoff Picture: Can the Saints Make the Playoffs?

 Yes, the Saints have a shot at the playoffs, technically, everyone does before the 2025 season kicks off.
-But after a disappointing 5-12 finish in 2024 and a season full of turmoil, New Orleans faces an uphill battle.
-With a major question mark at quarterback, a playoff run feels like a long shot.
-Their current odds of making the postseason sit at just 14.3%.
+But after a disappointing 5-12 finish in 2024 and an offseason full of turmoil, New Orleans faces an uphill battle.
+With a new coach and a new QB, a postseason push seems doubtful.
+Oddsmakers have their postseason chances at just 10.5%, and theyโll need a fast start to change that outlook.

 New Orleans Saints 2025 Schedule and Betting Lines